abeamar/sqlLockEvents/README.md

 # Block and Deadlock monitor <img src="https://cdn-dynmedia-1.microsoft.com/is/image/microsoftcorp/UHFbanner-MSlogo?fmt=png-alpha&bfc=off&qlt=100,1" align="right" width="150">
-Showcase of my way to track blocking and deadlock sessions occurrence history with all the information needed to be analysed, using views and extended events.
+Showcase of my way to monitor blocking and deadlock sessions occurrence history with all the information needed to be analysed, using views and extended events.
 Created for MS SQL.
 <hr>
     </ul>
     <p dir="auto">